Skip to main content

 }

-# Run container with seccomp profile
+# Run container with custom seccomp profile

 docker run --security-opt seccomp=/path/to/profile.json myimage